nr072/disfigure/README.md

 to chat on any Facebook page (except "facebook.com/messages/...") using the chat tabs (the ones that open up from bottom right) without the distraction of notifications popping up every few seconds.
+Another one is being able to watch videos on YouTube without annoying pop-ups, comments, video suggestions, even the current playlist!

 _**Note:**
 Disfigure was intended for desktop users.
-So, it might not be mobile-friendly._
+So, it may not be mobile-friendly._

 ### Warning